benjamin-shapiro/benjamin-shapiro.github.io/README.md

   ![EO Unlocked Gif Representing Proliferation of Spacecraft](/Images/EOUnlocked2.png)

 * ### Wingman: Hazard Detection and Warning System for Cyclists
   >A low-cost computer vision-based real-time hazard detection system for cyclists, empowering riders with enhanced situational awareness at 10% of the cost of leading LIDAR solutions.
-Uses Kivy (mobile app GUI), Arduino (for video acquisition), and Python ML backend.
+Uses Kivy (mobile app GUI), the Arduino ESP32-CAM microcontroller (for video acquisition), and Python ML backend.

 * ### NashCalc: The Most Intuitive Way to Game Theorize
   >An intuitive interface designed to improve accessibility to and interactivity with algorithmic game theory libraries through modern web frameworks, reducing the field’s barriers to entry for students and researchers alike.